SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-4-recipients.md

 * Each recipient must be on its own line (row).

-* Each recipient (row) consist of the full name and e-mail address.
+* Each recipient (row) consist of the full name and email address.

     Example: "John Smith, john@company.com")

     > [!NOTE]
     > You can also specify just the email address.
 The name will then not be available as a template variable.

-* <!-- onsite--> (requires the Marketing SMS licence) Each recipient (row) can also contain a mobile phone number (after the e-mail address) if you are creating SMS mailings.
+* <!-- onsite--> (requires the Marketing SMS licence) Each recipient (row) can also contain a mobile phone number (after the email address) if you are creating SMS mailings.
 (For example: "John Smith, john@company.com, 99999999".)

 > [!NOTE]
 > If you only have the mobile phone number and want to send an SMS, you can enter the following: " , , 99887766".